Lauren Weisberger: Early life and education

-After graduating from Cornell University, Weisberger backpacked through much of Europe, the Middle East, and Asia, including Israel, Egypt, Jordan, Thailand, India, Nepal, and Hong Kong.
+After graduating from Cornell University, Weisberger backpacked through much of Europe, the Middle East, and Asia, including Egypt, Hong Kong, India, Israel, Jordan, Nepal, and Thailand.

 Career

 Vogue magazine

-Returning the United States after her backpacking expedition, Weisberger settled in Manhattan, where she was hired as assistant to Vogue editor Anna Wintour.
+After returning to the United States following her backpacking expedition, Weisberger settled in Manhattan, where she was hired as assistant to Vogue editor Anna Wintour.
 After ten months, she and Vogue features editor Richard Story left the magazine.
 Weisberger said she felt out of place at the magazine, though Vogue managing editor Laurie Jones later said, "She seemed to be a perfectly happy, lovely woman".

 Departures magazine

 Weisberger and Story began working for Departures, an American Express publication, where she wrote 100-word reviews and became an assistant editor.
 She also published a 2004 article in Playboy magazine.

 After mentioning her interest in writing classes to Story, he referred her to his friend Charles Salzberg.
 She started writing a story about her time at Vogue, and completed it by trying to write 15 pages every couple of weeks.
 After repeated urgings, she showed the finished work to agents; it sold within two weeks.